New York City Democratic Socialists of America: Socialist bloc

-In 2023, NYC-DSA faced condemnation from many elected officials for promoting a pro-Palestinian rally after the October 7 attacks.
-A congressional resolution was introduced condemning the chapter and calling the rally antisemitic.
+In 2023, NYC-DSA faced condemnation from many elected officials for promoting the "All Out for Palestine" rally after the October 7 attacks.
 NYC-DSA later distanced itself from the rally.
+A resolution condemning NYC-DSA was introduced in the House on October 11, alleging support of the attack.
 The chapter took a pro-Palestinian stance during the Gaza war.
 Earlier that year, Mamdani was the keynote speaker at the national DSA convention.
-The "Build Public Renewables Act" passed the assembly, which orders the New York Power Authority to move away from electricity and toward renewable energy.
-The bill was "a product of years of advocacy by the New York chapter of the Democratic Socialists of America".
+The "Build Public Renewables Act" passed the assembly, which ordered the New York Power Authority to move away from electricity and toward renewable energy.
+The bill was "a product of years of advocacy" from the chapter.
 By January 2024, NYC-DSA faced technical and legal disputes over campaign funding in the 2022 elections and a budget deficit in the national DSA.
+During the Biden administration, NYC-DSA membership declined, with only 5,910 members by October 2024.

-DSA city councilors Cabán, Avilés, and Hanif voted against the city budget in protest, saying it was insufficient for the working class.
-In 2024, Bowman attempted to make amends with DSA and said he wouldn't support Iron Dome funding, gaining back NYC-DSA's endorsement.
+In 2024, DSA city councilors Cabán, Avilés, and Hanif voted against the city budget in protest, saying it was insufficient for the working class.
+In April, eight NYC-DSA state legislators signed onto a letter supporting the Gaza Solidarity Encampment at Columbia University and other college protests.
+Ocasio-Cortez and Bowman visited the Columbia encampment, and the Young Democratic Socialists of America participated in the "Columbia University Apartheid Divest".
+In June, Bowman attempted to make amends with DSA and said he wouldn't support Iron Dome funding, gaining back NYC-DSA's endorsement.
 Ocasio-Cortez was also seen by some DSA members as less committed to Palestine, losing her national endorsement but keeping NYC-DSA's.
 NYC-DSA supported the "Leave it Blank" campaign in the Democratic presidential primary to protest the Gaza war.
-That year, NYC-DSA endorsed its incumbents Bowman, Ocasio-Cortez, Gonzalez, Mamdani, Brisport, Gallagher, Mitanyes, Salazar, Forest, and Shrestha, and insurgent candidates Eon Huntley, Claire Valdez, and Jonathan Soto for assembly.
+That year, NYC-DSA endorsed its incumbents (Note: Bowman, Ocasio-Cortez, Gonzalez, Mamdani, Brisport, Gallagher, Mitanyes, Salazar, Forest, and Shrestha) and insurgent candidates Eon Huntley, Claire Valdez, and Jonathan Soto for assembly.
 Bowman ultimately lost his primary to George Latimer.
 Huntley and Soto lost their races as well.
 All other NYC-DSA incumbents kept their seats, and Valdez won her race.
 The elections were described as a "mixed bag" for progressives and socialists.
-NYC-DSA council members supported the "City of Yes" housing bill, after securing funding for low-income tenants and government programs.
-In early 2025, NYC-DSA organized a rally to protest NYU Langone denying gender-affirming surgery to minors.
+NYC-DSA supported the "City of Yes" housing bill.
+In early 2025, NYC-DSA organized a rally to protest NYU Langone denying gender-affirming care to minors.

 Mamdani campaign

 In October 2024, Mamdani announced he would run for mayor in the 2025 Democratic primary on a progressive and socialist platform.
-Mamdani's campaign focused on affordability, proposing a rent freeze for rent stabilized units, free bus service, universal child care, city-run grocery stores, and raising taxes on the rich.
-Mamdani however distanced himself from some controversial national DSA positions.
+Mamdani's campaign focused on affordability, proposing a rent freeze for rent stabilized units, free bus service, universal child care, city-run grocery stores, building social housing, and raising taxes on the rich.
 Some NYC-DSA elected officials doubted success, though 81% of members and 90% of delegates voted to endorse him at the 2024 convention.
 Mamdani was viewed as a "cadre" candidate for NYC-DSA, having strong pre-existing connections to the chapter.